 Allows the student to learn to utilize Visual Basic's many tools for accessing multiple types of databases, including writing and utilizing SQL to access SQL.
 Server and other databases through use of database object models and other Visual Basic tools.
 Introduces Web site scripting as a way to publish reports electronically to one or more users.
 Provides hands-on experience with the client-server model.
-Prerequisite: Student must have completed both CIS 152 and CIS 231 with grades of "C" or better or consent of instructor.
+Prerequisite: CIS 152 and CIS 231 with grades of "C" or better or consent of instructor.